 "Having access to an established pregnancy biobank saves us tremendous time and money." – Gregory A. Buck, PhD, principal investigator, Virginia Commonwealth University

-The GAPPS Repository is a standardized, widely-accessible collection of high-quality specimens linked to data from diverse populations of pregnant women.
-The repository supports research on normal and abnormal pregnancies, including how pregnancy affects maternal and child health after delivery, as well as fetal origins of diseases.
+The GAPPS Repository is a widely-accessible biobank of standardized, high-quality specimens linked to data from diverse populations of pregnant women and their babies.
+The GAPPS Repository supports a wide variety of scientific disciplines, including research on normal and abnormal pregnancies, how pregnancy affects maternal and child health after delivery, and fetal origins of diseases.
 The collection includes contributions from women representing a range of racial, ethnic, regional and socioeconomic backgrounds.

-The GAPPS Repository Collection Schedule chart below provides an overview of when specimens are collected.
+The GAPPS Repository Collection Schedule provides an overview of when specimens are collected.
 Specimens include:

-Participants also complete comprehensive questionnaires during pregnancy and at their postpartum visits.
-Other data is collected from maternal and newborn medical records.
+Participants also provide data via comprehensive questionnaires during pregnancy and at their postpartum visits.
+Additional data is collected from maternal and newborn medical records.

 A Foundation for Discoveries

-Laying a foundation for discoveries that will improve maternal, newborn and child health worldwide, the repository supports a wide variety of research areas including genetics, epidemiology and pathophysiology, as well as translational science and healthcare delivery.
+Laying a foundation for discoveries that will improve maternal, newborn and child health worldwide, the GAPPS Repository supports a wide variety of research areas, including genetics, epidemiology and pathophysiology, as well as translational science and healthcare delivery.